abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 assume that because you've made a resolution,*Oh, I really want to free myself from desire,* that it's not going to manifest in various ways.
 Try to be very practical and attentive.
-Desire always seeks an object—that's the way the mind works.
+Desire always seeks an object---that's the way the mind works.
 It goes to an object and becomes interested.

 A prime example is the desire for food.
 In one psychology study I read,